Brilliance BS4: Commercial

 A precise date for a European press launch of the BS4 was never announced.

 The car was produced under licence by North Korean automaker Pyeonghwa as the Pyeonghwa Hwiparam II.

 Sales

 In the year it was launched in China, over 30,000 cars were sold.
-In 2013, 2414 cars were sold.
+In 2013, 2,414 cars were sold.

-It was sold in Europe being pulled from the market by the company in 2010, due to a lack of sales which may have been caused by quality issues.
+It was sold for less than two full years in Europe before being pulled from the market by the company in 2010, due to a lack of sales caused by quality issues and safety concerns.
+As per official figures, 598 BS4 were delivered in Europe.